New summer course focuses on combating future threats

 The Institute for Future Conflict, in coordination with the Academy’s Strategy & Warfare Center, Center for Character and Leadership Development, and the Arizona State University Threatcasting Lab developed the two-day course.

-For more on the Institute for Future Conflict, visit www.usafa.edu/ifc.
+For more on the Institute for Future Conflict and Summer Innovation Course, visit www.usafa.edu/ifc.